 The Magic Gardens is a work of public art by Philly artist Isaiah Zagar.

 Zagar took a dilapidated home in what was, at the time, an undesirable area of town and turned it into a work of art.
-Using trash and other items he found around the city, he turn the home and the adjoining courtyard into a place filled with murals and other unique pieces of art.
+Using trash and other items he found around the city, he turned the home and the adjoining courtyard into a place filled with murals and other unique pieces of art.

 In addition to the Magic Gardens, other pieces of his work can be found scattered throughout the city.